Dean Hall (game designer): Video game career

 After leaving the Air Force, Hall was employed as a producer at Sidhe Interactive in Wellington, New Zealand, and worked on Speed Racer: The Videogame.
 Hall briefly left the industry to return to the army before returning for a contract at Bohemia Interactive to work on Arma 3.
-During this time, Hall created DayZ, a zombie survival horror mod for the Arma 2.
+During this time, Hall created DayZ, a zombie survival horror mod for the game Arma 2.
 After the success of the mod Hall started work at Bohemia in the position of Project Lead of the standalone version of DayZ.
 DayZ mod was nominated for the Online Innovation Award at the GDC Online Awards 2012.

 In November 2014, Hall left Bohemia Interactive to found New Zealand game studio, RocketWerkz, and announced the debut title Ion at E3 2015.
 Development of Ion was later cancelled.
 Hall announced Stationeers at EGX Rezzed 2017.
 The game was released on Steam in early access on 12 December 2017.
 The game draws inspiration from Space Station 13.

+In October 2024, Hall announced that RocketWerkz had started work on a new game titled Kitten Space Agency, designed as a spiritual successor to Kerbal Space Program "To replicate the same feeling, commitment, and challenge of existing KSP", following the reported closure of Intercept Games and development freeze of Kerbal Space Program 2.

 Views on the video game industry

 In 2012, Hall stated that the seventh generation of game consoles were at the end of their lives, and that this had resulted in the PC providing more innovative games for the market.
 Hall believed this would result in the next generation of consoles competing for the ability to cater to this desire for innovation as seen on the PC.
 Hall has also been critical of the traditional publishing model for video games, turning down many offers to publish DayZ and asking what value publishers provide in a modern context.
-Hall suggested that publishers are becoming "irrelevant", citing Minecraft as an example of this.